viljami/game-controller-overlay/README.md

 In case you find bugs please submit them as github issues.
 I am open to all improvement ideas!

 If you want to conribute I guess easiest way is to create a fork of this repository, commit you changes to the fork and create a pull request for me to review.
 At least for now.

-## Todo:

-  * Improve nx and ny to be truly normalised by default